fistumtsegay/Simple-Texture-Mapping/README.md

 The program is developed using Dev-Cpp on Windows 7.
 You need to install dev-cpp and add glut package to run the program.
 In addition to that you need to add SOIL library.
-See on the wiki page how to configure your dev-cpp.
+Refer your wiki page to configure your Dev-cpp.
 #####textureMappingMovingCamera.dev
 The file is a Dev-cpp project file.
 You have to double click this file to open all the project files.
 #####textureMappingMovingCamera.cpp